-The best part of all of this is that he didn’t once mention Gruden by name.
-Instead, he shifted his focus on everybody affected by the release of these emails and wished them the best as they try and recover from a difficult situation.
+The best part is that he didn’t once mention Gruden by name.
+Instead, he shifted his focus to everybody affected by the release of the emails and wished them the best as they try to recover from a difficult situation.

-The Chargers took a risk by hiring Staley, especially with other candidates such as Brian Daboll.
+The Chargers took a risk by hiring Staley due to his lack of experience, especially with other candidates such as Brian Daboll available.
 So far, the move has paid off both on and off the field.

 Back to business for everybody

-This situation won’t go away quickly, not at all.
-The Raiders have named Rich Bisaccia as their interim head coach, and general manager Mike Mayock, Darren Waller, and Derek Carr were among the Las Vegas personnel to speak to the media on Wednesday.
+This situation won’t go away quickly.
+Not at all.
+The Raiders have named Rich Bisaccia as their interim head coach, and general manager Mike Mayock, tight end Darren Waller, and quarterback Derek Carr were among the Las Vegas personnel to speak to the media.

-The Raiders will face the Broncos and somehow find a way to try and put all of this behind them and focus on football after a shocking turn of events.
+The Raiders will face the Denver Broncos and somehow find a way to try to put all of this behind them and focus on football after a shocking turn of events.